Quantum trajectories and reduced dynamics in time-correlated environments: Stochastic equation

 From the normalized states, we can then write the average density matrix, as

 and the associated QME as

-A particular case of stochastic approaches to open systems is the use of integrated stochastic processes as fluctuation of the Hamiltonian, instead of the use of a stochastic differential as a source.
-It can be considered a subclass of SSEs, where the \ito differential $\diff X_t$ is set to zero and the stochasticity is due to the $A_t$ operator, now random and time-dependent.
-We can then interpret this operator as an effective (stochastic) Hamiltonian
+A particular case of stochastic approaches to open systems is the use of stochastic processes as fluctuations of the Hamiltonian, instead of the use of a stochastic differential as a source. \cite{DeChecchi2026OnHamiltonians} The Hamiltonian becomes random and time-dependent and can be interpreted as an effective, stochastic Hamiltonian.
+This approach can be considered a subclass of the SSE framework, where the coefficient of the \ito differential $\diff X_t$ in \cref{eq:genericSSE} is set to zero, and the stochasticity is due to the stochastic $A_t$ operator, defined as

-where $(Z_t)_{t\geq0}$ is a stochastic process and $R$ is a Hermitian operator preserving the Hamiltonian structure and ensuring the norm preservation.
-The evolution of a single copy of the system follows the dynamics of a \schr equation
+where $(Z_t)_{t\geq0}$ is a real-valued stochastic process, and $R$ is a Hermitian operator that preserves the Hamiltonian structure and ensures the preservation of the norm.
+Using a continuous process (i.e., the integrated version of an \ito differential) keeps the rules of ordinary calculus valid; therefore, the evolution of a single copy of the system follows the dynamics of an ordinary \schr equation

-and the average density matrix dynamics is obtained by \cref{eq:rho_as_average}.
+and the dynamics of the average density matrix is obtained by \cref{eq:rho_as_average}.

-Both methods bring stochasticity to the system dynamics, in different ways.
-Considering the stochastic process $(Z_t)_{t\geq0}$, modeling the environment with it or with its underlying differential $\diff{Z_t}$ will lead to very different results.
-The average of the process will lead to different terms, and we show in the following their different nature in the corresponding QMEs.
+Notice that modeling the environment with the stochastic process $(Z_t)_{t\geq0}$ or with its underlying differential $\diff{Z_t}$ will lead to very different results, as we are dealing with different stochastic drives.
+Their distinctive effects on the average dynamics of the density matrix will be discussed in the following sections.